Red Deer Labour Force

 The top five fields of study in Red Deer are Health professions and related programs; Business, management, marketing and related support services; Education; Mechanic and Repair Technologies/technicians; and Construction trades.1

 Occupations and Projected Job Growth

 The largest occupations held by residents are Sales and services; Trades, transport and equipment operators and related; Business, finance and administration; Education, Law and social, Community and Government; and Management.1

-The largest projected job growth (by occupation) between 2018-2023 are Registered nurses and registered psychiatric nurses (projected growth of 14%); Nurse aides, orderlies and patient service associates (projected growth of 13%); Food counter attendants, kitchen helpers and related support occupations (projected growth of 10%); Managers in Agriculture (projected growth of 24%); and Elementary school and kindergarten teachers (projected growth of 11%).
-1
+The largest projected job growth (by occupation) between 2018-2023 are Registered nurses and registered psychiatric nurses (projected growth of 14 per cent); Nurse aides, orderlies and patient service associates (projected growth of 13 per cent); Food counter attendants, kitchen helpers and related support occupations (projected growth of 10 per cent); Managers in Agriculture (projected growth of 24 per cent); and Elementary school and kindergarten teachers (projected growth of 1 per cent).1

 For additional resources and industry specific data, visit our Investment Opportunity Engine.